Use MCP tools

 Use Gemini CLI

-To configure Gemini CLI to recognize the Data Commons server, edit the relevant settings.json file (e.g. ~/.gemini/settings.json) to add the following:
+To configure Gemini CLI to connect to the Data Commons server, edit the relevant settings.json file (e.g. ~/.gemini/settings.json) to add the following:

 {